ATAC-seq: Applications

 ATAC-Seq analysis is used to investigate a number of chromatin-accessibility signatures.
 The most common use is nucleosome mapping experiments, but it can be applied to mapping transcription factor binding sites, adapted to map DNA methylation sites, or combined with sequencing techniques.

 The utility of high-resolution enhancer mapping ranges from studying the evolutionary divergence of enhancer usage (e.g. between chimps and humans) during development and uncovering a lineage-specific enhancer map used during blood cell differentiation.

 ATAC-Seq has also been applied to defining the genome-wide chromatin accessibility landscape in human cancers, and revealing an overall decrease in chromatin accessibility in macular degeneration.
 Computational footprinting methods can be performed on ATAC-seq to find cell specific binding sites and transcription factors with cell specific activity.

+ATAC-seq has found increasing applications in clinical research and disease studies.
+EPIC-ATAC has been developed as a deconvolution framework to quantify cell-type heterogeneity in bulk tumor ATAC-seq data, enabling analysis of regulatory processes underlying tumor development and correlation with clinical variables in cancer research.
+In immunology, ATAC-seq has been used to characterize dynamic epigenetic changes in T cell exhaustion, revealing that exhausted T cells possess unique chromatin accessibility patterns compared to naive, effector, and memory T cells, with implications for cancer immunotherapy.
+The Cancer Genome Atlas has generated genome-wide chromatin accessibility profiles of 410 tumor samples spanning 23 cancer types, identifying 562,709 transposase-accessible DNA elements and revealing genetic risk loci of cancer predisposition as active DNA regulatory elements.
+Integrative analysis combining ATAC-seq with RNA-seq has been used to identify novel oncogenes and elucidate regulatory mechanisms in hepatocellular carcinoma.